THE DRAWINGS OF REMBRANDT – a revision of Otto Benesch’s catalogue raisonné

 About the author

 Martin Royalton-Kisch spent most of his career – almost 30 years – in the Department of Prints and Drawings at the British Museum, from which he retired in 2009.
-He was responsible for the outstanding collections of Dutch, Flemish and French prints and drawings.
+He was responsible for the outstanding collections of Dutch, Flemish and French prints and drawings from 1982 until his retirement (and also worked there from 1975-78).
 He has written and lectured widely on European art by the old masters and organised and assisted with exhibitions on many artists and topics including Bruegel, Rubens, Rembrandt, Van Dyck, French drawings and on the history of collecting.

 His chief publications are his books and exhibition catalogues on Adriaen van de Venne’s Album (1988), Drawings by Rembrandt and his Circle (1992) and The Light of Nature: Landscape Drawings and Watercolours by Van Dyck and his Contemporaries (1999).
 He has also written for many specialist journals and contributed to major exhibition catalogues, including Rembrandt the Printmaker (2000, which he edited), Pieter Bruegel the Elder.
 Drawings and Prints (2001), and French Drawings: Clouet to Seurat (2005).